 Whether it’s a town band, local theatre group, sports team or youth centre, there are plenty of options when it comes to getting involved in the local community.
 Encouraging your teen to connect with others outside of their usual school environment will help them to broaden their perspectives and build their confidence.
 It will give them the chance to make new friends and forge new connections to inspire their career path.

-Check your local library or city council website to see if there are any youth-focused projects or programs happening over the summer.
-This is another productive thing to do in the holidays that will look great on your teen’s resumé.
+Check your local library or city council website to see if there are any youth-focused projects or programs happening over the holidays.
+This is another productive thing to do during the school break that will look great on your teen’s resumé.

 Volunteer at a local event

-The start of the silly season usually kicks off a whole range of fun events around your neighbourhood.
-Christmas carols often attract stalls such as face painting or community raffles run by local charities – and are great opportunities for volunteering and getting into the festive cheer.
+If your teen is considering what to do in the holidays, they'd be hard-pressed to find a more rewarding activity than volunteering in their local community.
+The start of the silly season in particular usually kicks off a whole range of fun events around the neighbourhood.
+Christmas carols often attract stalls such as face painting or community raffles run by local charities – and are great opportunities for volunteering and getting into the holiday spirit.

 Charities may also organise Christmas lunches for those in the community looking for some company over the holiday period.
 You may like to appeal to your family’s philanthropic side and volunteer together at such an event.
-Contact your local Salvation Army or Saint Vincent de Paul society to see what they have organised throughout the festive season.
+Contact your local Salvation Army or Saint Vincent de Paul society to see if they're looking for extra volunteers for specific events or activities.

-Helping your teen to discover the best productive things to do in the holidays is about more than sharing this list with them.
+Helping your teen to discover what to do in the holidays is about more than sharing this list with them.
 Talk to them about whether there’s a new activity they’ve been wanting to try, or a skill they’d like to build on.
 You don’t have to swoop straight in by asking what career they want to pursue, as more likely than not, they won’t know yet – and that’s completely OK.